Adeshppp/RESTful-Microservices-Using-Node.js-and-Express-Specialization/Server_side_JavaScript_in_Node/week 4/README.md

 It is similar as if else statement which returns/executes the block of code once condition satisfies. here we have named it as error. we are passing error string during call of function.

+3. Write a program to calculate the total bill after discount.
+Accept as input the bill amount and discount percentage.
+Validate the bill before calculating the discount.
+Use Promises to achieve asynchronous programming.

+4. Write a program to calculate the total bill after discount.
+Accept as input the bill amount and discount percentage.
+Validate the bill before calculating the discount.
+Use Promise chaining to validate the bill and then calculate the total bill amount.

  ## Topics: